-ASSESSMENT PRESS RELEASE FOR APRIL 15, 2016
+ASSESSMENT PRESS RELEASE FOR 2023

 Agricultural land is valued on the land’s current use and the capability of the land to produce agricultural products under normal conditions.
 A range of values is determined by the Department of Revenue and each Assessor is required to select a value within those ranges for each productivity category present in his or her county.
-There are four steps that the DOR uses to determine the value ranges of agricultural land:
+A handout copy of the 2023 Niobrara County Ag Land Valuation Study is available for your review in our office.

-- Determine Prices of Agricultural Products.
+Determine Prices of Agricultural Products.
 This information is derived from the Wyoming Agricultural Statistics Service's commodity price data.
 This information, which consists of all hay, all wheat and grazing prices, is converted to a five (5) year weighted average.

-- Capitalization Rate Selection.
+Capitalization Rate Selection.
 This rate is based on the Farm Credit Services of Omaha Long Term Portfolio rates, which are also converted to a five (5) year weighted average.

-- Determine Net Income.
+Determine Net Income.
 To determine the net income, the unit price of each of the 3 commodities is multiplied times the production per acre.
 Next, the landlord share is determined, if applicable, then the expenses and production losses are deducted to establish a net income to the landlord.

-- Capitalize Net Income.
+Capitalize Net Income.
 The final step in the process is capitalizing the net income.

-Property owners should review the amount noted as “Total Valuation Used to Calculate Tax”, and determine if it is the approximate value of their property if sold January 1, 2016.
+Property owners should review the amount noted as “Total Valuation Used to Calculate Tax”, and determine if it is the approximate value of their property if sold January 1, 2023.
 If they agree with the value, owners are not required to respond.